-LAEA s.
-27 Your nomination must be filed using the required forms (Form 4 - Nomination Paper and Candidate's Acceptance and Form 5 - Candidate Information).
+Your nomination must be filed using the prescribed form (Form 3 - Nomination Paper and Candidate's Acceptance).
 Contact the local municipal office to determine where to get the nomination form and to seek advice on filling out the form accurately.
 The CAO, returning officer, or municipal clerk will be able to help you.